Baptism: Baptism of objects

 The word "baptism" or "christening" is sometimes used to describe the naming or inauguration of certain objects for use.

 Boats and ships

 Baptism of Ships: since at least the time of the Crusades, rituals have contained a blessing for ships.
 The priest asks God to bless the vessel and protect those who sail on it.
 The ship is usually sprinkled with holy water.

+The christening process also involves many traditions intended to invite good luck, such as breaking a sacrificial bottle of champagne over the bow as the ship is named aloud and launched.

 Church bells

 The name Baptism of Bells has been given to the blessing of (musical, especially church) bells, at least in France, since the 11th century.
 It is derived from the washing of the bell with holy water by the bishop, before he anoints it with the oil of the infirm without and with chrism within; a fuming censer is placed under it and the bishop prays that these sacramentals of the church may, at the sound of the bell, put the demons to flight, protect from storms, and call the faithful to prayer.